June 27, 2025 (11mo ago) — last updated June 3, 2026 (12d ago)

 7. Develop Healthy Habits and Routines

 Big resolutions fade without systems that make change automatic.
 Small, consistent habits compound into lasting transformation.
-Habit science supports starting tiny and stacking behaviors to create durable routines6.
+Habit science supports starting tiny and stacking behaviors to create durable routines; some studies show habit cues and repetition solidify behaviors over weeks to months67.

 “True personal growth comes from the daily habits that steer your life over months and years.”